aliguori/patches/README.md

 will want to send a very large number of notifications.

 To setup the database and avoid these notifications, you should run with the `--fake` option for the first time.
-This will pretend like the emails are being sent without actually sending them.
+This will pretend that the emails are being sent without actually sending them.